ProductsProduct groups with examples and details about our materials and production techniques

 TechniquesProduction techniques with product examples and details about our materials

 Waterjet cutting is a technique that we use to produce components quickly and easily from sheet material without the need for tooling, as is the case for die-cutting or punching.
 Whereas laser or plasma cutting generate a great deal of heat, waterjet cutting generates none.
 This means that material properties remain unaltered, causing zero thermal stress.
-We have over thirty years of waterjet cutting experience using a wide range of different materials.
+We have 25 years of waterjet cutting experience using a wide range of different materials.